Scott Beard Leadership Circle

 Meet the BLC Facilitators and Staff

-Karen Moranski (Sonoma State University), Chair
+Karen Moranski (Sonoma State University), Co-Chair

 Claire Bailey (COPLAC)